dstengle/knowledgebase-processor/docs/architecture/roadmap/evolution-plan.md

    - Does the processed knowledge enable more effective use of the knowledge base?
    - Does it improve task management and todo tracking?
    - Does it integrate well with existing workflows?
+   - Does it effectively answer the key questions outlined in the [Core Use Cases document](../use-cases.md)?

 4. **Personal Value**:
    - Does it provide sufficient value to justify its existence?
-   - Does it make personal knowledge management more effective?
+   - Does it make personal knowledge management more effective by addressing the scenarios in the [Core Use Cases document](../use-cases.md)?